bexxmodd/vizex/README.md

 ![demo](https://i.imgur.com/dsWFE1v.png)

-But the best part is that you can modify the colors and style of the display to your preferences with following commands:
+But the best part is that you can modify the colors and style of the display to your preferences with following commands.
+For example above command has excluded two partitions.
+You can aslo do give the following options:

 ```
 -d --header <color>